cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 Let's create our first web page.
-The default page described above provides the location of the document root at **/var/www/html**.
+The default page described above provides the location of the **document root** at **/var/www/html**.
+Remember that the web is,
+at its simplest,
+a filesystem that has been made available to the wide world.
+The web server is what provides access to part of the filesystem.
+That point of access is called the **document root**, which may be on a different location on a different machine, configured to be at a different location than the default, or web servers may also be configured to expose multiple parts of the filesystem to the web.

-When we navigate to that location on the command line, we'll see that there is already an **index.html** file located in that directory.
+When we navigate to the document root on the command line, we'll see that there is already an **index.html** file located in that directory.